svassi04/champsim_helper_scripts/README.md

 ## 2\.
 Trace Manipulation Scripts

-The following scripts, located in `/mnt/beegfs/svassi04`, are designed to process and manipulate ChampSim traces.
+The following scripts are designed to process and manipulate ChampSim traces.

 ### 2.1.
 Cutting Traces